VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 ### Apple's assistive technology
 In this particular article, we are going to discuss **Accessibility Features** -- in-built system *software* purposed to **customise user experience** of Apple devices.

+> Experiment: If there is an iOS device at your possession, **explore accessibility features first-hand**.
+Accessibility settings are located at, well, **Settings** application, in the **Accessibility** category.
+If you haven't visited this place before, you may find something useful for yourself!

 ### Accessibility features
 Talking about accessibility of iOS, support and consideration of accessibility features is **the primary goal of our work**.
 Apple has done *tremendous* job by producing all these solutions.
 It would be a shame to neglect such impressive example of **native system accessibility**.